 Score one for 2FA for being able to protect Pikachu from online attackers! pika pika!

-At Adafruit Industries we are proud to be able to offer our community 2FA protection.
-Whether you want to use an Authentication app on your phone or just receive a SMS text message with the code to log in, please enable 2FA to add additional security to your account.
+At Adafruit Industries we are proud to be able to offer our community 2FA protection, please enable 2FA to add additional security to your account.

 Do keep in mind, Mimikyu was able to successfully guess Pikachu's password, which was